kptdev/kpt/site/content/en/guides/ecosystem/oam/_index.md

 In Open Application Model, developers can claim certain fields in the application YAML as "configurable", so in the following workflow, operators (or the platform) will be allowed to modify these fields.

-Now this workflow can be easily achieved with help of kpt.
+Now this goal can be easily achieved with help of kpt.

 #### Create setter by App Developer